What are the Different Types of Climbing? Rock Climbing, Via Ferrata, Ice Climbing

 These are two different ways of setting up the rope on a climb.

 There’s always a belayer in lead climbing, who is in charge of paying out rope to the climber and also of holding the rope tight in case the climber falls.
-In this type of climbing the rope is always above you while you ascend.

 Traditional climbing (or ‘trad climbing’) is an outdoor rock climbing style that involves placing your own anchor and protection on a natural wall.
 Once you finish climbing, all the protections have to be removed, leaving no trace.
 For this type of climbing, the climber carries a rack with nuts and camming devices.